MarkNenadov/kYNAB/README.md

 ### Development

-For testing, fill out the `src/test/resources/propterties.yml` file with values matching your budget.
+For testing, copy the `src/test/resources/propterties.yml` file and replace the values in your new `properties.yml` file with values matching your budget (you can find IDs for your budget by running the tests).

+Set a `KYNAB_PROPS` environment variable to the path to your new properties file (otherwise it will use the default properties).

 You will need a [Personal Access Token](https://api.youneedabudget.com/#authentication-overview)

+**!!
+DO NOT COMMIT YOUR PERSONAL ACCESS TOKEN TO GIT !!**

 ```yaml
 # For testing, put your token here: